-You must indicate that the application is for foster children by checking the appropriate box on the application and also recommend writing a statement in the notes section that says: “We automatically qualify because we are making the application for foster children and qualification is not based on our income.”
+You must indicate that the application is for foster children by selecting the appropriate relationship box on the application and we also recommend writing a statement in the notes section that says: “We automatically qualify because we are making the application for foster children and qualification is not based on our income.”
 Fill out as much information as you can on the application.

 This program pays retroactively so get your application as soon as possible after you have a placement.

 Once approved payments, including back payments will be made directly to your provider.

 You will need to supply a copy of your driver's license along with pay-stubs or a signed letter from your employer on letterhead stating the hours you work and the duration of your employment (For example is it a permanent 12 months a year position or seasonal).